 In sum, I have reviewed several salient uses of the idea of levels, in both epistemic and ontic senses, and explained how they can all be accommodated within a unified framework.
-I have shown that this allows us to shed light on questions such as how levels of description relate to levels of reality and whether supervenience implies reducibility.
-Finally, I have considered some illustrative applications of this framework, in the hope that they will inspire further applications as well as extensions of the framework itself.
+I have shown that this allows us to shed light on questions such as how levels of description or levels of explanation relate to levels of reality and whether supervenience implies reducibility.
+In this context, I have suggested that one might offer a kind of "no miracles" argument for a levelled ontology: the fact that levels of description or levels of explanation seem so useful and even indispensable in science may be viewed as indicative of an underlying levelled ontology of reality.
+Finally, I have considered some illustrative applications of this framework to a variety of philosophical problems, in the hope that they will inspire further applications as well as extensions of the framework itself.